-Sets out standards you should expect in your dealings with the Criminal Justice System.
+This government document sets out standards you should expect in your dealings with the Criminal Justice System.
 It explains that, if you have been bereaved by a crime, you can expect to be referred to specialist support.
 You should be provided with a Family Liaison Officer (FLO) if there is a suspicion a crime has been committed, and kept informed by them about the investigation and any criminal proceedings.
 You can read the police standards for FLOs in their Family Liaison Officer Guidance document.

 APPs are official codes of practice developed by the College of Policing, that all police usually follow.
 This APP states that if you are bereaved through a road crash you should be provided with Brake's support pack for bereaved families and told about our helpline.
 It also explains procedures for the police investigation of a road death and life-changing serious injuries.

 - Authorised Professional Practice (APP) on working with victims and witnesses (updated 2020)